+The Razor brand is well-established as offering excellent value e-scooters for all ages including a whole range of electric scooters for kids.
 This e-scooter is aimed squarely at people who just want something for short commutes or visits to the grocer store.
 The Razor EcoSmart Metro ticks all the boxes.
 Although it doesn’t use the latest high-tech components, It is incredibly good value for money, it’s well built and fairly comfortable.

 This is probably one of the best budget e-scooter in its class.
 The 250w brushless motor with 36v lithium battery will give a top speed of around 18 mph and approximately 10-12 miles on a charge.

 For the money it is an excellent little scooter, there is also bluetooth connectivity via an IOS or Android App.
 The build quality is acceptable and it seems to handle reasonably well.

 The solid rubber tires will soak up small surface imperfections, but beware pot holes!
 Another neat feature is the rear brake light.
 The brakes aren’t too bad either.

 The Swagtron Swagger 5 electric scooter compares favourably with more expensive e-scooter in this class, the power and range are just fine for cruising on flat pavements or cycle ways, but don’t try taking it up hills, as you will end up pushing.
 It’s not particularly light at around 30 lbs, but it folds down quickly and neatly enough to be taken on public transport.